Series 2: Episode Three

 The Conversation

-They finish with the Kabul of today: the shock takeover by the Taliban in 2021, the voices that are silenced and the history that’s erased — not just by the Afghan government, but by our attempts to simplify and digest a complex narrative into a single story.
+They finish with the Kabul of today: the shock takeover by the Taliban in 2021, the voices that are silenced and the history that’s erased — not just by the Afghan government, but by our attempts to simplify and digest the narrative.
+Sometimes, they agree, the listening is more important than the telling.

-Taran’s award-winning book, Shadow City: A Woman Walks Kabul, is published by Chatto & Windus.
+Taran’s book, Shadow City: A Woman Walks Kabul is published by Chatto & Windus.

 Books discussed: